 Liberty or Deathspeech

 At some point I plan to post an article on this site about how the Founding Fathers formed a psychologically diverse team.
-The only way to learn when that article goes live is to subscribe to the Artsy Visions Monthly Newsletter!
+The only way to learn when that article goes live is to subscribe to the Artsy Visions Intermittent Newsletter!

 This portrait is based on the biography of Alexander Hamilton by Ron Chernow, 2004.
 There is also an American Experience video entitled Alexander Hamilton, but Chernow's book — which is over 720 pages long — is far more comprehensive.